mediaexplorer74/DodoArchipelago/README.md

 Game play is very specific ("strange random world exploration/generation").
 The project is in alpha state (early bird / proto -  memory leaks, hangs/halts, etc.)

 This is my *veeery quuuick* UWP "port" of [The Dodo Archipelago](https://rouli.itch.io/the-dodo-archipelago) game.
-So, at now it only "walker" (use WASD ad L.Control for SuperDodo activation :))))
+Many original features are lost (not realized yet)).
+Mainly, it's only "walker" for PC/tablet devices (use WASD ad L.Control for SuperDodo activation :))))

-Main goal: do more exploration of special game "frameworks" such FMOD and port it to Windows 10 Mobile....
-However, Andromeda-like x86/x64-cpu based tablet (with keyboard) is best thing for this game, I think ;)
+Main goal: do more exploration of special "game frameworks" such FMOD and port it to Windows 10 Mobile.

+Also,  mature gamedev experience is very useful too!

 ## Screenshot(s)
 ![](Images/shot01.png)